ckn3/SA-Recon/README.md

 # shape-adaptive-reconstruction

-This code is an implementation of Shape-adaptive Reconstruction (SaR) proposed in "Classification of Hyperspectral Images Using SVM with Shape-adaptive Reconstruction and Smoothed Total Variation", see [Link](https://arxiv.org/abs/2203.15619).
+This code is an implementation of **Shape-adaptive Reconstruction (SaR)** proposed in "Classification of Hyperspectral Images Using SVM with Shape-adaptive Reconstruction and Smoothed Total Variation", see [Link](https://arxiv.org/abs/2203.15619), and applied in "Unsupervised Spatial-spectral Hyperspectral Image Reconstruction and Clustering with Diffusion Geometry", see [Link](https://arxiv.org/abs/2204.13497).

-The SaR code can be used as a denoising method for hyperspectral datasets.
+The SaR code can be used as a denoising method for remote sensing datasets.
 In [this paper](https://arxiv.org/abs/2203.15619), SaR is firstly used as a preprocessing step before training a semi-supervised classifier.
 SaR has been applied in an unsupervised diffusion-based algorithm called [DSIRC](https://arxiv.org/abs/2204.13497) as a smoothing stage as well.

 SaR uses several Matlab Toolboxes, such as [LASIP](https://webpages.tuni.fi/lasip/2D/) and [SA-DCT](https://webpages.tuni.fi/foi/SA-DCT/).
 SVM-STV uses the [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) toolbox.
 DSIRC uses the [D-VIC](https://github.com/sampolk/D-VIC) toolbox.